Here’s a common question, about the use of corrective lenses while indoors.

 Short answer:

-Whenever you’re not on the computer (or your otherwise primary close-up distance), use normalized.
+Whenever you’re not on the computer (or your otherwise primary close-up distance), use normalized glasses.
 No need to adjust for every single distance, two focal planes are just fine.

 Slightly longer answer, in video format: